Equifax CSO 'Retires'. Known Bug Was Left Unpatched For Nearly Five Months - Slashdot

 The company has finally figured out how to use a random number generator, from TFA:

 Patching is not the only answer.
-(Score:4, Informative)
+(Score:5, Informative)

 I have some (extremely limited) sympathy for patching "deep applicaiton infrastructure" things like Struts, because it can take quite a bit of QA to make sure that the patches don't break the application or make the problem worse.
 That being said, it's a top priority and companies - especially in a PCI or similar compliance environments - need to budget the time and resources to deal with issues like this, because they will pop up on a regular basis.